SKU: 14327

 Brut sparkling wines have several characteristics that make them unique and distinctive:

-The Bruts have a lively acidity that makes them fresh and inviting on the palate.
-This acidity balances out the lack of sweetness, creating a harmonious balance.
+Bruts have a lively acidity that makes them fresh and inviting on the palate.
+This acidity balances the lack of sweetness, creating a harmonious balance.

-Brut sparkling wines offer a wide range of fruity aromas, such as green apple, citrus and white peach.
-These fresh and fruity aromas make these wines ideal as an aperitif or as an accompaniment to light dishes.
+Brut sparkling wines offer a wide array of fruity aromas, such as green apple, citrus, and white peach.
+These fresh, fruity aromas make these wines ideal as an aperitif or to accompany light dishes.

 Fine and persistent bubbles